hellerve/ptolemy/README.md

 * [Model, View, Controller](http://heim.ifi.uio.no/~trygver/1979/mvc-2/1979-12-MVC.pdf) by **Trygve M. H. Reenskaug** (1979)

 Another one of those papers that was incredibly insightful and solved a problem we still face today, very cleanly.
-It's incredibly short, more of a personal note than a paper, but it cleanly sets boundaries between components.
+It’s incredibly short, more of a personal note than a paper, but it cleanly sets boundaries between components.